Disclaimer

 Accuracy

-This site contains data and other such information (code, tables, etc) that may be of use to you.
 Such information is provided as guidance, and is given in good faith.
 It is not, however, to be taken as The Truth, The Authority, or a substitute for your own judgement or advice given to you by competent third parties.

 I suggest that you use no information provided until you have evaluated it and concluded it makes sense in your particular circumstances.

 While I have made an effort to provide accurate and reliable information, I do not provide any warranty as to its accuracy, adequacy, or usefulness.
 In some cases, I am literally working blind and trying to make sense of conflicting information.
 I try my best, but please don't just assume that what I've written is correct.
-Indeed, it would be wise to assume that nothing on the Internet is valid and correct until you can cross-reference it from two or more seperate locations.
+Indeed, it would be wise to assume that nothing on the Internet is valid and correct until you can cross-reference it from two or more separate locations.
 Anybody can make a web page and purport to 'know' something. :-)

 Downtime